Thomassky28/LHS-Project-2-tinyApp/README.md

-# LHS Project #2 - TinyApp
+# TinyApp Project

-## Problem Statement
+TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs.

-TinyApp is an application that shortens a long URL with random alphanumeric characters
+## Final Product

 ## Features
 Users can